Last updated: May 2026

 If you want to pay contractors in USDT responsibly, you need more than a wallet.
 You need a platform that combines global onboarding, KYC/AML, compliant agreements, tax documentation, and hybrid fiat-plus-crypto payouts in one place.

-Rise lets global workers choose how they want to be paid: fiat, stablecoins, crypto, or a mix, all while enabling employers fund payroll from bank accounts or crypto wallets and keep a single, auditable system of record.
+Rise lets global workers choose how they want to be paid: fiat, stablecoins, crypto, or a mix, all while enabling employers to fund payroll from bank accounts or crypto wallets and keep a single, auditable system of record.

 If you are ready to pay contractors in USDT without sacrificing compliance or control, book a demo with Rise and see the full workflow end to end.